j-torrez/Microservice-Deployment-with-Minikube/README.md

 # Microservice Deployment with Minikube

-Build and deploy a simple microservice into a Kubernetes cluster using Minikube.
+This project demonstrates how to build and deploy a simple microservice into a Kubernetes cluster using Minikube.

 ## Overview

 The microservice is a Python application built with **FastAPI**, exposing a single endpoint:
 - `/student`: Returns a JSON response: `{"student_status": "hired"}`.

+### Design Decisions
+- **FastAPI Framework**: Chosen for its lightweight, high-performance capabilities and ease of use.
+- **Docker & Kubernetes**: To ensure the microservice is portable, scalable, and deployable in modern cloud environments.
+- **Minikube**: Provides a local Kubernetes cluster for testing and development.

 The deployment process includes:
 1. Building a Docker image for the application.